bepasty/bepasty-server/docs/source/rest.rst

 ========================
-Using bepasty's REST-API
+Using Bepasty’s REST API
 ========================

-The Rest-API enables you to upload and download files, as well as retrieve informations about the file on the server.
+The REST API enables you to upload and download files, as well as retrieve information about the file on the server.

 Currently the REST API provides the following API Endpoints::